OfficeDev/TrainingContent/O3654-1 Deep dive into Mobile Development with Office 365 and Cordova/Lab.md

 # Creating a Hybrid App using Cordova and the Office 365 APIs
 In this lab, you will create a Hybrid app using Visual Studio and the Cordova platform.
-You will also go through the process of adding a Connected Service so that your app can program using the Office 365 APIs..
+You will also go through the process of adding a Connected Service so that you can program your app using the Office 365 APIs.

 ## Prerequisites
 1. You must have an Office 365 tenant and Windows Azure subscription to complete this lab.
 If you do not have one, the lab for **O3651-7 Setting up your Developer environment in Office 365** shows you how to obtain a trial.
 You must also have access to an Exchange inbox within an Office 365 developer tenancy.
 2. You must have the Office 365 API Tools version 1.1.728 installed in Visual Studio 2013.
-3. You must install the prerequisite software for Windows Phone and Cordova development with Visual Studio which is outlined in the following article: [http://msdn.microsoft.com/en-us/library/dn757054.aspx](http://msdn.microsoft.com/en-us/library/dn757054.aspx).
+3. You must install the prerequisite software for Windows Phone and Cordova development which is outlined in the following article: [http://msdn.microsoft.com/en-us/library/dn757054.aspx](http://msdn.microsoft.com/en-us/library/dn757054.aspx).

 ## Lab Setup: Setting up your Exchange account with Sample Contacts for Testing
 1. Using the browser, navigate to https://outlook.office365.com/owa and log into your OWA mailbox.